Govt committed to welfare of farmers: Scindia

-NEW DELHI : The ruling BJP on Thursday defended the three new farm laws in Rajya Sabha saying the Government was committed to farmers’ welfare, and questioned the opposition parties for changing their stance on agricultural market reforms.
+NEW DELHI, Feb 4: The ruling BJP on Thursday defended the three new farm laws in Rajya Sabha saying the Government was committed to farmers’ welfare, and questioned the opposition parties for changing their stance on agricultural market reforms.

 Speaking on the Motion of Thanks to the President’s address to the joint sitting of Parliament, senior BJP member Jyotiraditya Scindia said the government is committed to the welfare of farmers and has taken a host of steps in the last six years to increase their income.